Fiat S.p.A.: Bulgaria

-Tofaş (Turkey)
+Turkey

-Tofaş is joint venture owned by Fiat SpA and Koç Holding (37.8% Fiat Group Automobiles, 37.8% Koc and 24.3% others).
-The Fiat 124 was produced under licence by Tofaş as the Tofaş Murat.
-This was replaced by a version of the Fiat 131, known as the Tofaş Şahin.
-Today the Fiat Linea car is among those manufactured by the Fiat-Tofas joint venture in Turkey, and the company has 12.1% of the Turkish car market as of 2007.
+TOFAŞ Türk Otomobil Fabrikası A.Ş. is joint venture owned by Fiat S.p.A. and Koç Holding A.Ş.
+(37.8% Fiat Group Automobiles S.p.A., 37.8% Koç Holding A.Ş. and 24.3% others).
+The Fiat 124 was produced under licence by TOFAŞ as the TOFAŞ Murat.
+This was replaced by a version of the Fiat 131, known as the TOFAŞ Şahin.
+Today the Fiat Egea car is among those manufactured by the Fiat-Tofas joint venture in Turkey, and the company has 12.1% of the Turkish car market as of 2007.

-SEAT (Spain)
+Spain

-In Spain, SEAT—Sociedad Española de Automóviles de Turismo (Spanish Touring Car Company)—was established with Fiat assistance in 1950, producing Fiat models under its own brand name until 1981, when Fiat withdrew its support.
-In 1982 SEAT signed a cooperation agreement with the German manufacturer Volkswagen and by the end of 1986 after a purchase of a majority stake SEAT had become part of the Volkswagen Group.
+In Spain, SEAT S.A. was established with Fiat S.p.A. assistance in 1950, producing Fiat models under its own brand name until 1981, when Fiat withdrew its support.
+In 1982 SEAT signed a cooperation agreement with the German manufacturer Volkswagen AG and by the end of 1986 after a purchase of a majority stake SEAT had become part of the Volkswagen Group.
 However, production of some Fiat-based models continued, ending with the Fiat-based Marbella in 1998.

 Ethiopia

-The Fiat 131, known as the Holland Car DOCC.
+The Fiat 131, known as the Holland Car Plc DOCC.

 Egypt

 Following the Egyptian Revolution of 1952, President Gamal Abdel Nasser ordered the EGID (General Intelligence Agent) to establish a state owned automobile company.
-Nasr was founded in 1960 in Helwan, Egypt.
-It began producing some Fiat based models, but later produced the Tofaş Şahin under license by Tofaş.
+El Nasr Automotive Manufacturing Company was founded in 1960 in Helwan, Egypt.
+It began producing some Fiat based models, but later produced the TOFAŞ Şahin under license by Tofaş.
 The last Fiat 128 model was built in 2008, while the Şahin is still in production in Egypt.

 Currently the El-Mashreq Company, a part of the Seoudi Group is the main manufacturer of Alfa Romeo and Fiat vehicles for the Egyptian market.
 Arab American Vehicles (AAV) also manufactured Fiats in Egypt.
 They assembled the Fiat Ritmo at the behest of Nasr.

 India

-Fiat India Automobiles Private Limited (FIAPL) is a joint venture between Fiat and Mumbai based Tata Motors, founded in 1997.
+Fiat India Automobiles Private Limited is a joint venture between Fiat S.p.A. and Mumbai based Tata Motors Limited, founded in 1997.
 Fiat builds the Palio Stile, Linea and Punto.
 The Fiat plant is situated in Ranjangaon near Pune in Maharashtra and also manufactures the Tata Indica.

-Although not a subsidiary of Fiat, Premier Automobiles Limited (PAL) of Mumbai was licensed to manufacture versions of the Fiat 500 for the Indian market.
+Although not a subsidiary of Fiat, Premier Automobiles Limited of Mumbai was licensed to manufacture versions of the Fiat 500 for the Indian market.
 This was followed by the Fiat 1100 in 1954.
 In 1973, the Fiat label was replaced with the Premier name.
 Premier built the Fiat 1100 and 124 into the 21st century; after a brief attempt at building the Uno in the early years of the 21st century, the companies severed their ties.